 Private investigators are not permitted to lie or beguile somebody to get the data they are after.
 While this probably won’t be illicit, it is absolutely exploitative.

 How can a private investigator respond and not do?

-Also limits on how data can be acquired and other examination procedures, a private examiner can’t irritate a subject, trespass on private property, use pay off, hacking, pretexting (imitating the person whose records they are attempting to get), or other tricky techniques.
+Also limits on how data can be acquired and other examination procedures, a private examiner in Oklahoma can’t irritate a subject, trespass on private property, use pay off, hacking, pretexting (imitating the person whose records they are attempting to get), or other tricky techniques.